Get involved

 Tell Congress to Pass the Pro Codes Act

-The bipartisan Pro Codes Act is how we ensure continued production of high-quality standards and codes that are integral to the functioning of American society.
-Pro Codes makes clear that a standard does not lose its copyright protection by being referred to in a law or regulation, provided that the standard is available for free viewing on a publicly accessible website.
-This solution allows citizens to view codes and standards that regulate their conduct without having to pay for access, while preserving the efficient and effective public-private standards development system — a vital public service – that has driven economic growth and saved countless lives.
+The passage of the bipartisan Pro Codes Act will ensure the continued production of high-quality codes and standards that are integral to the functioning of American society.
+H.R.
+4072 clarifies that a standard does not lose its copyright protection by being incorporated by reference in a law or regulation, provided that the standard is available for free viewing on a publicly accessible website.
+This solution will enable the American people to access codes and standards that affect their daily lives at no cost, while preserving the efficient, effective, and self-funded public-private standards development system.

 Congressional Champions